neuralml/neuralml.github.io/research.md

 <h4 style="color:#7AC18C;"><b>Subcortical regions as facilitators of cortical credit assignment</b></h4>

 <header class="masthead text-justify" style="font-size:120%">
 Cortical and subcortical structures have evolved jointly.
 This strongly suggests that these two must cooperate to enable adaptive behaviour.
 Recently, we have introduced novel theories of how the mini-brain (cerebellum) may unlock learning in the cortex by predicting future feedback.
-We are also modelling the hippocampus and are interested in understanding how if guides the cortex for during learning and planning.
+We are also modelling the hippocampus and are interested in understanding how it guides the cortex during learning and planning.
  </header>

 <br>